ravendb/docs/Chapter01.rst

 .. sidebar:: Data access strategy follows the data access pattern

-  One of the most common problems that I find when reviewing a project is that the first step (or one of them) was to build the Entity Relations Diagram, thereby sinking a large time/effort commitment into it before the project really starts and real world usage tells us what sort of data we actually need and what is the data access pterrn of the application.
+  One of the most common problems that I find when reviewing a project is that the first step (or one of them) was to build the Entity Relations Diagram, thereby sinking a large time/effort commitment into it before the project really starts and real world usage tells us what sort of data we actually need and what is the data access pattern of the application.

   One of the major problems with this approach is that it simply doesn't work with NoSQL solutions.
-An RDBMS allows very flexible querying, so you can sometimes get away with this approach (although it is generally discouraged when using RDBMS as well), but NoSQL solutions often require you to query / access the data only in pre-defiend manner (for example, key/value stores allows only access by key).
+An RDBMS allows very flexible querying, so you can sometimes get away with this approach (although it is generally discouraged when using RDBMS as well), but NoSQL solutions often require you to query / access the data only in pre defined manner (for example, key/value stores allows only access by key).
 This means that the structure of your data is usually going to be dictated by the way that you are going to access it.
 This is usually a surprise for people coming from the RDBMS world, since it is the inverse of how you usually model data in RDBMS.

-  We will discuess modeling techniques for a document database in :ref:`Chapter 2 <Chapter02>`.
+  We will discuss modeling techniques for a document database in :ref:`Chapter 2 <Chapter02>`.

 Key/Value Stores
 ----------------